Why Health Systems Need to Invest in Telehealth to Stave off Disruptors

 How Disruptors Are Inserting Themselves in the Healthcare Market

 Several companies are already looking to inject themselves in the healthcare market, potentially upending the patient’s journey as they access and pay for care.

 Walmart, one of the largest retailers in the country, has locations all over the U.S. The company is reportedly looking into buying the health insurance company Humana as a way of streamlining the healthcare delivery system.
 Patients could pick up their prescription at a local Walmart, see a physician at an in-store clinic who would then refer them to in-network specialists in the local area.
 This would improve patient access to care, while giving Walmart considerable control over the healthcare market.

 With smart gadgets and wearable devices flooding the market, consumers are starting to take control of their health information instead of relying on traditional health records, which tend to be difficult to access.
-Consumers can now keep track of their health using smartwatches and health apps on their smartphone that track their pulse, how far they’ve walked, and how much they sleep.
-As these devices start integrating with electronic health records, the healthcare industry will feel more pressure to convert to digital technology.
+Consumers can now keep track of their health using smartwatches and health apps on their smartphone that track their heart rate, steps, and sleep.
+As these devices start integrating with electronic health records (EHRs), the healthcare industry will feel more pressure to convert to digital technology.

 Why Health Systems Should Invest in Telehealth

 With these disruptors shaking up the healthcare market, health systems need to do everything they can to meet the changing demands of their patients if they want to stay competitive.
 In the digital age, consumers now expect to access information with the press of a button, talk with doctors and care providers on the go, and get certain health services on demand.
 Telehealth can help usher these health systems into the digital age, helping them meet the needs of their patients.